-The proposed solution optimisation approach models the costs and benefits of various solutions, for a given category or LV network, to identify the set of solutions that is expected to deliver the highest net benefits.
+Energeia's LV network constraint solution optimisation approach models the costs and benefits of various solutions for a given category of LV network to identify the set of solutions that is expected to deliver the highest net benefits.

-An illustration of the estimated cost of the current industry integration solution for a given LV network type (urban overhead, 200 kVA transformer) under a given scenario (moderate DER growth) is shown in the Figure 28.
+An illustration of the estimated cost of the current industry integration solution for a given LV network type (urban overhead, 200 kVA transformer) under a given scenario (moderate DER growth) is shown in the Figure 29.
 This example identifies the estimated costs across identified issue categories, by solar PV penetration level.